 WHEN EXERCISE IS NOT ENOUGH

 Sometimes you need some help in releasing the restrictions you are experiencing in your big toe (or other joints) and the soft tissues of your feet.
 Manual therapy is a great way to release those restrictions.
 Below are two example of MSR procedures that we have found very effective in releasing those restrictions.
-In the first video address joint restrictions in the second soft tissue restrictions.
+In the first video I address joint restrictions in the second soft tissue restrictions.

 Caution: These videos are for demonstration purposes only, and are not recommendations for a specific case.
 MSR procedures should only be performed by qualified and licensed manual practitioners.

 7 Point Ankle & Foot Mobilization - MSR: Improving joint mobility is critical if you are going to effectively address the body's full kinetic chain.
 In fact, we greatly reduce the effectiveness of any myofascial treatment if we don’t also address restrictions in joint mobility.
 The objective of joint mobilization is to reverse adverse physiological changes by promoting movement between capsular fibers.
-(This video will be available June 24/2020)

 Plantar Fasciitis - Manual Foot Procedures: Even though this video is directed toward Plantar Fasciitis procedures, you will still be able to see procedures that we commonly use on soft tissue structures that connect into the big toe.
-(This video will be available May 20/2020)

 DR. BRIAN ABELSON DC.